Edwin-Debrah/Credit-Risk-Analysis---Excel/README.md

 # 🏦 Executive Summary

-This analysis evaluates a 1,200-customer credit portfolio that answers how credit risk is distributed across branches and employment categories.
+This analysis evaluates a 1,200-customer credit Analysis that answers how credit risk is distributed across branches and employment types.

 Using Excel for data preparation and pivot-based aggregation, followed by Power BI for interactive visualization, the analysis uncovers structural risk patterns, segmentation imbalances, and operational inefficiencies in classification logic.